sydhd/coldfusion-prettier-vscode/README.md

-# Prettier Formatter for Visual Studio Code
+# Prettier Formatter for Visual Studio Code for Coldfusion and other languages

 [Prettier](https://prettier.io/) is an opinionated code formatter.
 It enforces a consistent style by parsing your code and re-printing it with its own rules that take the maximum line length into account, wrapping code when necessary.